isomerpages/moe-fengshanpri/_about-us/School Matters.md

 through Gate 4 (Student Care only) or Gate 5 (MK@Fengshan pupils only).</p>
 <h2>School Security and Safety</h2>
 <h4>School Security and Registration at Security Post</h4>
-<p>For security reasons, visitors should report at Security Post via the
+<p>For security reasons, please enter the school premises via the school’s
-school’s Main Gate for registration.&nbsp;For verification, visitors with valid appointment(s) are allowed to report and enter school premises by the school's Security Post.
+Main Gate for and register at the Security Post.&nbsp;Please produce a photographed identity card to confirm your identity when you register with the security guards on duty.
 Visitor(s) could contact the school general helpline at 6586 0123 to get their appointment slot before coming to school, unless requested by respective school officer.</p>
 <p>Your Identification Card (IC) must be presented for verification before